karths8/K-Specialist-Approach-to-Code-Generation/README.md

 | CodeLlama-Python-7B **(K=5)**| 44.63%| 69.40%  |
 | CodeLlama-Python-7B **(K=10)**|42.44%| 69.50%  |

-## Information on Code

-The following sub-heading refers to a folder in the codebase, and following that will be a description of what we used it for and details about the files within

-### Data

-The dataset we collect with the collection process as detailed in the paper is stored in `collected_data.json`

-### Data Generation

-These are the files that we used to prompt GPT-3.5

-`generate_new_examples_gpt.py` has code that prompts GPT-3.5 for a response.

-`multiprocess_generate.py` leverages multiprocessing capabilities to spawn multiple requests to GPT-3.5 on multiple threads.
-This helped us in getting synthetic data at good speeds.
-Care must be taken to ensure that the rate limits on the requests to the OpenAI servers are not crossed.

-### Data Processing

-The files here are used to process the data into types and styles we may need during data generation, training, and inferencing.

-`prepare_data.py` is used to prepare data from a `json` file for training.
-We use the [Huggingface Chat Templating](https://huggingface.co/docs/transformers/main/en/chat_templating) capabilities to tailor the prompt style for each of the models we train

-`prepare_data_human_eval.py` is used to prepare the [HumanEval](https://github.com/openai/human-eval) data

-### Training

-Files related to training the models are kept here

-`kmeans-fit.py` is used to train a K-means Clustering model given the input training data

-`train_model.py` handles the training of the phi-2 and CodeLlama models by leveraging [QLoRA](https://github.com/artidoro/qlora)

-`merge_lora.py` is used as and when we need to merge the LoRA adapter weights to the base PLM (Pretrained Language Model)

-### Inference

-`inference.py` is used to perform inference given a model path

-`vllm_inference.py` leverages the ultrafast inferencing capabilities of the [vLLM engine](https://github.com/vllm-project/vllm) to produce generations

 ## Reproducibility

 Since running trainings or the model pipeline is not computationally feasible for reproducibility, we provide the `.jsonl` files that were generate for the HumanEval benchmark